“Are you Rajput?”… asked the old man.

 PS: Photos that feature me were clicked by Hilly.

 Here is everything you need to know, in order to visit Malana, which involves some travel along the hilly roads and a short trek at the end.

 It is a secluded village situated somewhere in the Parvati Valley of Himachal Pradesh.
 Nearest major towns are Bhuntar and Kasol.
 Altitude is around 2600 meters according to my map and even 3000 meters according to some other sources.

 Its secluded nature is the reason for its fame.
 There are various myths regarding the origin of the people and they remained a secluded society for a long time without paying taxes to any of the rulers of India.
 They have unique language, culture, traditions and even unique genes if some myths are to be believed.
-More importantly the villagers cultivate a certain cash crop that producers certain unmentionable product that I have already mentioned before!
-Everyone in the village tries to sell the same to visitors.
-Mail me for details of the same.
+More importantly, the area is famous for the high quality cannabis crops that naturally grow here.
+However, do note that it is not exactly legal and although people may approach you all the time ti sell it.

 How to Reach Malana?